msidwell/terraform_classroom/terraform_101.md

 }
 ```

-Variables can be referenced in multiple ways.
-They are explicitly defined within a variables file using **variable** blocks, with inputs provided by input calue files, environment variables, or runtime command line inputs.
-In addition, they can be implicitly referenced using paths to resource block attributes by using their type and ID.
-The previous example **resource** block has been recreated below with a few modifications to showcase the utility of variables and implicit references in Terraform.
+Variables are explicitly defined within a variables file using **variable** blocks, with inputs provided by input calue files, environment variables, or runtime command line inputs.
+The previous example **resource** block has been updated with variable entries to remove all hardcoded values, making it highly modular and flexible for future changes.

 ```
 resource "azurerm_subnet" "subnet" {